-You know how much the prize money is before you start, so if you’re executing on a improvement and incremental gain strategy, you’ll have a better idea of what you could win before you start playing.
+You know how much the prize is before you start, so if you’re executing on a improvement and incremental gain strategy, you’ll have a better idea of what you could win before you start playing.
 You can find out the details of Sit and Go’s in the lobby.

 Which game you should play depends on a few things – how much time you have, what your objectives are, and which style of play you prefer.